vapor-community/vapor-aws-lambda-runtime/README.md

 ## Contributing

-Please feel welcome and encouraged to contribute to vapor-lambda-runtime.
+Please feel welcome and encouraged to contribute to vapor-aws-lambda-runtime.
 The current version has a long way to go before being ready for production use and help is always welcome.

 If you've found a bug, have a suggestion or need help getting started, please open an Issue or a PR.
 If you use this package, I'd be grateful for sharing your experience.